gityzon/n-nc-p-pg/create-db.md

 psql -h 127.0.0.1
 create user nextcloud with password 'nextcloud-admin';
 CREATE DATABASE nextcloud  OWNER nextcloud;
-GRANT ALL PRIVILEGES ON DATABASE gitea to nextcloud;
+GRANT ALL PRIVILEGES ON DATABASE nextcloud to nextcloud;

 #### Options of database connection: